itsee-birmingham/standalone_collation_editor/README.md

 #### Changes to service functions

-- doCollation does not need context in url to collation server
+- doCollation does not need context in the url provided for the collation server
 - getUserInfoByIds needs to return 'id' in user model rather than '\_id'

-#### Changes to keys required/suggested in data models (most are deprecated and carry warnings but will be removed in future versions)
+#### Changes to keys required/suggested in data models
+Most of these are deprecated and carry warnings but will be removed in future versions.

 - project model
-  - 'id' should be used rather than '\_id'
+  - 'id' should be used rather than '\_id'.
-  - 'name' should be used rather than 'project'
+  - 'name' should be used rather than 'project'.
-  - 'basetext' should be used rather than 'base_text'
+  - 'basetext' should be used rather than 'base_text'.

 - decision/rule model
-  - 'id' should be used rather than '\_id'.  **this change must be made either in the data or in the services file as 'id' is now used for rule deletion not _id** **Collation objects saved in early versions of the software also need to be updated to use id instead of _id in any items in 'decision_details' array if they are to be fully functional in this version**
+  - 'id' should be used rather than '\_id'.  **This change must be made either in the data or in the services file as 'id' is now used for rule deletion not _id.** **Collation objects saved in early versions of the software also need to be updated to use id instead of _id in any items in 'decision_details' array if they are to be fully functional in this version.**
-  - '\_model' no longer required/used
+  - '\_model' no longer required/used.
-  - 'active' no longer required/used
+  - 'active' no longer required/used.
-  - use 'created_time' for sorting rather than '\_meta.\_last_modified_time' (both still work for now but \_meta is deprecated)
+  - 'created_time' is used for sorting rather than '\_meta.\_last_modified_time' (both still work for now but \_meta is deprecated).

 - collation model
-  - '\_model' no longer required/used
+  - '\_model' no longer required/used.
-  - 'id' is used in the collation editor rather than '\_id' (this can be fixed in services by switching it if the database models need to stay the same)
+  - 'id' is used in the collation editor rather than '\_id' (this can be fixed in services by switching it if the database models need to stay the same).
-  - should provide 'user' which is the id of the user owning the collation
+  - should provide 'user' which is the id of the user owning the collation.

 - user model
-  - 'id' should be used rather than '\_id'
+  - 'id' should be used rather than '\_id'.

 - collation unit model
-  - data for collation should use 'transcription' rather than 'transcription_id'
+  - data for collation should use 'transcription' rather than 'transcription_id'.

-Upgrading to collation_editor_core 2.x from collation_editor_core 1.x
+Upgrading to collation_editor_core 1.1.x from 1.0.x
 ---

+In 1.1.0 the way regularisation rules are applied has been significantly altered because in some circumstances rules were not being applied as users (and the developer) intended.
+The older way of applying regularisation rules is preserved in XXX.
+Any projects which started regularising in a version of the collation editor code prior to release 1.1.0 should use the legacy system. explain the difference and what might happen.
+Both can be run in parallel.

+Upgrading to collation_editor_core 2.0.x from collation_editor_core 1.1.x
+---

-The 2.x release of the collation editor core code is mostly backwards compatible with 1.x.
+The 2.0.x release of the collation editor core code is mostly backwards compatible with 1.1x.
 There are, however, some additions required to the services file and the settings and some of the deprecated features from 1.x have been removed as planned.

+If you are not yet using 1.1.x you are advised to work through each upgrade in turn.

 New features are also introduced in this release including the ability to add and remove witnesses from existing collations as the first two stages.

-In 1.1.0 the way regularisation rules are applied was significantly altered because in some circumstances rules were not being applied as intended.
-The older way of applying regularisation rules is preserved in XXX.
-Any projects which started regularising in a version of the collation editor code prior to release 1.1.0 should use the legacy system. explain the difference and what might happen. both can be run in parallel.

 Changes required to the services file.